Daniel Stange: Arizona Diamondbacks

-Stange began 2010 with Triple-A Reno, but on May 29, Stange and Kevin Mulvey were recalled, replacing Kris Benson and Leo Rosales, who were placed on the disabled list.
-He made his debut that day, retiring all three batters he faced in the ninth against the Chicago Cubs.
+Stange began 2010 with thr Triple-A Reno Aces, but on May 29, Stange and Kevin Mulvey were recalled, replacing Kris Benson and Leo Rosales, who were placed on the disabled list.
+Stange made his debut that day, retiring all three batters he faced in the ninth against the Chicago Cubs.
 His first strikeout was of Ryan Theriot in his second appearance.
-On May 12, Stange was optioned to Reno, making room for Carlos Rosa.
+On May 12, Stange was optioned to Reno, in order to clear roster space for Carlos Rosa.
 In July, he was demoted to Mobile, where he finished the season.
 In 4 games with the Diamondbacks, he gave up 6 run in 4 innings, striking out 2.
 After the season, Stange played with the Scottsdale Scorpions of the Arizona Fall League.

-On January 18, 2011, Stange was designated for assignment, and was outrighted to Reno 8 days later.
-Stange played 2011 with Reno, where in he pitched in 25 games before missing the last month of the season due to injury.
-In 36.2 innings, he went 3–1 with a 6.14 ERA and 29 strikeouts.
-Stange began 2012 with Reno, but was released on April 18 after a poor start.
+On January 18, 2011, Stange was designated for assignment; he cleared waivers and was sent outright to Reno on January 26.
+Stange spent the entirety of the 2011 campaign with Reno, where in he pitched in 25 games before missing the last month of the season due to injury.
+In 36 2/3 innings, he went 3–1 with a 6.14 ERA and 29 strikeouts.
+Stange began the 2012 season with Reno, but was released on April 18, 2012 after a poor start to the year.

 Bridgeport Bluefish

-On April 29, Stange signed with the independent Bridgeport Bluefish of the Atlantic League.
+On April 29, 2012, Stange signed with the independent Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+Stange made three appearances for the Bluefish, recording a 2.25 ERA with six strikeouts over four innings of work.

 San Diego Padres

-Stange had his contract purchased by the San Diego Padres on May 7.
-He was assigned to Double-A San Antonio, where he finished the season with.
-He also had a two-game stint with Triple-A Tucson.
-In 46 games with the Missions, he went 3–6 with a 3.35 ERA and 6 saves, striking out 64 in 53.2 innings.
+Stange had his contract purchased by the San Diego Padres on May 7, 2012.
+He was assigned to the Double-A San Antonio Missions, where he finished the season.
+Stange also had a two-game stint with the Triple-A Tucson Padres.
+In 46 games with the Missions, he logged a 3–6 record with a 3.35 ERA and six saves, striking out 64 in 53 2/3 innings.

-On November 29, Stange signed a minor league deal with the Padres that included an invitation to Spring training.
-In 7 appearances with the Padres during spring training, he gave up 4 runs in 7 innings, striking out 7.
-Stange began 2013 with Tucson, where he pitched in 26 games before being opting out of his contract on June 17.
+On November 29, 2012, Stange re-signed with the Padres on a minor league contract that included an invitation to spring training.
+In seven appearances with the Padres during spring training, he gave up four runs in seven innings, striking out seven.
+Stange began 2013 with Tucson, where he pitched in 26 games before being opting out of his contract on June 17, 2013.